suhailpatel/go-stemmer/README.md

 Go Stemmer
 ===========

-Implementation of the Porter Stemmer Algorithm in Go as defined by Martin Porter (author of the algorithm paper)
+Implementation of the Porter Stemmer Algorithm in Go as defined by Martin Porter (author of the algorithm paper).
+More information about the algorithm can be found on Martin Porter's Algorithm page (http://tartarus.org/martin/PorterStemmer/) and paper.

 ## Library ##